 Today’s Wonder of the Day was inspired by Elijah.
 Elijah Wonders, “How the Stone Spheres of Costa Rica were made?”
 Thanks for WONDERing with us, Elijah!

 Many of the stones still contain marks from the tools used to shape them.
 The smoothness of the surfaces was probably achieved by polishing the finished stones with sand or leather.
-Scientists haven’t been able to pin down the exact time when they were made, but estimates range from as early as 200 B.C. to as late as the 1500s when the Spanish first arrived.
+Scientists haven’t been able to pin down the exact time when they were made.
+Estimates range from as early as 200 B.C.E. to as late as the 1500s C.E.